Jill St. John: Early life

 St. John was born Jill Arlyn Oppenheim at Queen of Angels Hospital in Los Angeles on August 19, 1940, to Edward Oppenheim, a restaurateur from Brooklyn, and his philanthropist wife Betty (née Goldberg), from Philadelphia.
 She has no siblings, but grew up with many cousins, her mother being one of eight surviving children and her father one of three.
 St. John's parents married in 1934.
 Her maternal grandparents were Russian, of partial Jewish descent, while her paternal great-great-grandparents emigrated from Hessen, Germany and Amsterdam.
+With regard to religion, St. John has indicated she believes in God.

-Raised in Encino, St. John was a member of the Michael Panaieff Children's Ballet Company with Natalie Wood and Stefanie Powers; all three would later marry or co-star with actor Robert Wagner.
-As a young girl, St. John says she never played with dolls, instead preferring a toy cash register and money.
+Raised in Encino, St. John was a member of the Michael Panaieff Children's Ballet Company with Natalie Wood and Stefanie Powers; all three would later marry and/or co-star with actor Robert Wagner.
+As a young girl, St. John never played with dolls, instead preferring a toy cash register and money.
 When she was 13 and had already been working for several years, her stage mother Betty changed Jill's last name from Oppenheim to the more marketable St. John.
+If she were not an actress, she would have become a marine biologist, having studied the subject at college.

 Career

 St. John made her stage debut at age five in The Conspiracy at Geller's Theater Workshop on January 31, 1946.
 She describes herself during this period as "precocious.
 I could read really well by the age of six."
 St. John's television debut came in 1948 when she joined the cast of Sandy Dreams, a musical fantasy series for children featuring Richard Beymer.
 In December 1949, she played Missie Cratchit in The Christmas Carol, one of the earliest filmed adaptations of Charles Dickens' classic 1843 story.
 Shot in kinescope, it is a rare example of a 1940s live TV broadcast still surviving in entirety.

 By the age of 10, St. John was a regular on KTLA's Fantastick Studios, Ink.
 At 11, she appeared in three episodes of The George Burns and Gracie Allen Show.
 She had an uncredited role in the film Thunder in the East (1951) and was in episodes of Sky King, Fireside Theatre, and Cavalcade of America.

 She attended Powers Professional School and received her high school diploma from Hollywood Professional School in the spring of 1955 at age 14.
+(Note: She was able to graduate early because she had attended summer school for years.)
 At age 15, St. John enrolled at UCLA where it was discovered that she had an IQ of 162.
 During this time, she lent her voice to a large number of radio shows, notably Red Ryder and One Man's Family.